britram/rains-prototype/draft-trammell-rains-protocol.md

 Signatures in RAINS are generated over a normalized serialized CBOR object (a Message; or an Assertion, Shard, or Zone section body).
-To normalize and serialize an object for sigining or verifying:
+To normalize and serialize an object for signing:

-- Remove all signatures from the object.
+- Serialize the object with a stub for the signature to be generated:
+  - Strip all other signatures during serialization by omitting all signatures (2) keys and their values.
+When signing a shard or zone, the signatures on contained assertions, if present, must be omitted too.
+When signing a message, the signatures on contained assertions, shards, and zones must be omitted.
-- Add a new "blank" signature to the object, containing Null in the place of any elements containing signature data.
+  - Create a stub signature within an array within a signatures (2) key at the appropriate place in the object, containing the algorithm ID, timestamps and hash chain token, but a null value in the place of the signature content.
-- Serialize the object, emitting all keys in CBOR maps in ascending numerical order.
-Note that when serializing anything with a Content array, the order of the content array is preserved.
-If the serialized object is a Message, it should be tagged with the RAINS tag.
+  - Normalize the serialized object by emitting all keys in CBOR maps in ascending numerical order.
+  - Note that when serializing anything with a Content array, the order of the content array is preserved.
+  - If the serialized object is a Message, it should be tagged with the RAINS tag.
-- Generate a signature on the resulting byte stream according to the algorithm selected, and fill the resulting values into the "blank" signature; or verify the signature of the resulting byte stream according to the algorithm selected.
+- Generate a signature on the resulting byte stream according to the algorithm selected
+- Add the full signature to the signatures array at the appropriate point in the object.

+To verify a signature, generate the bytestream as for signing, then verify the signature according to the algorithm selected.

 The following algorithms are supported: